terrywbrady/iiif-seajug/PITCHME.md

 +++

 ## IIIF Image API - Rotation
+_Using a map from University College Dublin rendered with IIIF..._

 - Map of Dublin Scaled to 15% and rotated 45 degrees
   - https://iiif.ucd.ie/loris/ucdlib:42220/full/pct:15/45/default.jpg